n-szulc/fingeRNAt/README.md

   - |cation/anion - aromatic ring center| < 6.0 &#8491;
   (*Gallivan and Dougherty*, 1999)
   - angle between the ring plane and the line between cation/anion - ring center ~ 90&deg; &#177; 30&deg;

+ > **_NOTE:_** In case of Pi - cation interaction, aromatic ring is only from the nucleic acid side (as nucleic acids are negatively charged).
+However, Pi - anion interaction is considered both ways: (i) nucleic acid's aromatic ring - ligands's anion and (ii) nucleic acid's anion (from phosphate group; see above) - ligand's aromatic ring.

 ## 6. Pi - stacking interactions